sheerid/sheerid-magento/docs/SheerID_Verify-UserGuide.md

     {{block type='sheerid/verify'}}

-To further qualify the campaign that is used by this block, specify that campaign's ID as the template_id attribute
+To further qualify the campaign that is used by this block, specify that campaign's ID as the template_id attribute:

     {{block type='sheerid/verify' template_id='546fbbfe0cf2995597038d67'}}

+Optionally, you can specify the campaign name (namespace) instead of the ID.
+This name is the custom name specified on the "URL Namespace" step when creating a template via the template guide:

+    {{block type='sheerid/verify' template_name='student-software-deal'}}